-Microlearning is a teaching method that breaks down a large concept into several smaller pieces, then delivers each piece in quick sessions.
-These small chunks of educational content can come in multiple forms and typically take three-seven minutes to complete.
+One of the most impressive employee training innovations of today is microlearning.
+While this has become a standard industry term in the eLearning world, many people even corporate training professionals are still unfamiliar with it.
+Microlearning is a teaching method that breaks down a large concept into several smaller pieces of information, then delivers each piece of information during brief training sessions.
+These small chunks of educational content can come in multiple forms and typically take three to seven minutes to complete.
 The whole reason for microlearning’s spike in popularity is internet and technological innovations we utilize on a daily basis.

 4. Gamification.
 Believe it or not, there is a place for fun with microlearning.
 If you utilize technology that turns learning into a game, your learners will dive right in.
 Your customized learning module can allow them to collect points, level up, and much more.
 Like all video games, there is a certain narrow focus when it comes to gaming.
 This will engage your employees like no other technique and offer them new levels of involvement.